 Islandora query - when a user is viewing a set of search results by facet, this block will show the current filters being applied in the search.

-Islandora facets - this block will show users the facets they can use to explore search results.
+Islandora facets - this block will show users the facets they can use to browse and refine search results.

 Islandora displays - displays current search query

 Islandora sort - displays sorting options for search results.